An Introduction to Shiro (formerly JSecurity) – A Beginner’s Tutorial Part 2

 Part 2 Example Application

-In part 2's example application, I've added basic authentication using Ki.
+In part 2's example application, I've added basic authentication using Shiro.
 Now only users who have successfully logged in will be able to view JSPs stored in the secure folder.

-You can download the part 2 example application at http://www.brucephillips.name/jsecurity_examples/somesecurity_mvn.zip.
+You can download the part 2 example application at /jsecurity_examples/somesecurity_mvn.zip.
 The download is an archived Eclipse dynamic web project (that uses Maven).
 You can import this archived project (named somesecurity) into Eclipse and then run it on a Tomcat server from within Eclipse.
+Be sure to review part 1 of this tutorial for how to setup the Derby database.

 You can also use the Maven jetty plugin (see reference below for how to install Maven if you don't already have Maven) to run the web application if you're not using Eclipse and Tomcat.
 Just open a command window and navigate to where you unzipped the somesecurity_mvn.zip download.
 Make sure you're in the somesecurity directory.
 Then do the following (in this example I unzipped somesecurity_mvn.zip to c:\jsecurity_examples):